ReconCycle/vision_pipeline/readme.md

 **Services**:

-To enable or disable the cameras:
+To enable or disable the cameras **This should not be required.
+Cameras are automatically enabled on start, and disabled on program exit**:

 - `/vision/basler/enable` True/False
 - `/vision/realsense/enable` True/False